 A knowledge base helps agents, too.
 When they work on issues, they can see related knowledge, search for solutions, and create new articles from issues:

 Customers can use the articles to self-service problems, and agents can use them to solve requests faster.
 Everybody wins.

-To learn more about linking a knowledge base to your service desk project, see Serving customers with a knowledge base.
+To learn more about linking a knowledge base to your service desk project, see Set up a knowledge base for self-service.